 Graduation Initiative 2025

-The CO budget allocation includes $4.4 million in base budget allocation for Graduation Initiative 2025.
-The allocation methodology acknowledges that while all campuses have ambitious graduation rate targets, in order to eliminate equity gaps, differing levels of financial investment will be required.
-The allocation methodology is not intended to serve as a campus expenditure plan.
-Each campus may use these funds in support of their individual graduation initiative plan, including system-wide priorities of increased tenure-track faculty hiring, offering additional high-demand course sections to increase average unit load for undergraduate students, and providing additional academic and student support services that support reduced time to degree.
+The enacted state budget includes $75 million in base budget for the Graduation Initiative 2025 throughout the CSU.
+The exact CSU budget allocation methodology to campuses has yet to be determined.
+If it is similar to last year, each campus may use these funds in support of their individual graduation initiative plan, including systemwide priorities of increased tenure-track faculty hiring, offering additional high-demand course sections to increase average unit load for undergraduate students, and providing additional academic and student support services that support reduced time to degree.
 For CSULB, this will enable the divisions of Academic Affairs and Student Affairs to plan strategically and implement strategies to meet these system-wide priorities.
-For Academic Affairs, the priority is to secure funding for the 42 new tenured/tenure track positions.
-In addition, Academic Affairs will expand and continue the efforts that began in 2016-17 in support of the 4-year Graduation Initiatives by Colleges, Highly Valued Degree Initiative 2025 Task forces, Faculty-led Research on Timely Graduation, and Data Informed Decision Making.
+For Academic Affairs, the priority is to secure funding for new tenured/tenure track positions.
+In addition, Academic Affairs will expand and continue the efforts that began in 2016-17 in support of the 4-year Graduation Initiatives by Colleges, Highly Valued Degree Initiative 2025 Taskforces, Faculty-led Research on Timely Graduation, and Data Informed Decision Making.
 We also plan to offer additional courses to reduce bottleneck in 4-year plans.
 For Student Affairs, the funding will enhance student support services.